spdx/spdx-spec/chapters/file-information.md

 ### 8.2.1 Description

 Uniquely identify any element in an SPDX document which might be referenced by other elements.
-These might be referenced internally and externally with the addition of the SPDX Document Identifier.
+These might be referenced internally and externally with the addition of the SPDX document identifier.
 The metadata for the file SPDX identifier field is shown in Table 37.

 Table 37 — Metadata for the file SPDX identifier field